 Card readers for Currier, East, Fayerweather, Horn, & Morgan Halls offer admittance to all summer student housing residents who live in one of those buildings.

-Applications for student housing for Summer 2018 are available in the Williams Housing Portal from March 27, 2018, through Friday, July 13, 2018 @ 12noon.
-Notice of approval or denial will be made on a rolling basis.
-Actual assignments will be made by the Office of Student Life.
+Applications for student housing for Summer 2018 were available in the Williams Housing Portal from March 27, 2018, through Friday, July 13, 2018 @ 12noon.
+Notice of approval or denial were made on a rolling basis.
+Actual assignments were made by the Office of Student Life.
 Questions?
 Contact Gail Rondeau Hebert.

 All Dates & Times are Subject to Change